-According to the 2016 VOCA Program Rules, direct services or services to victims of crime are defined as those efforts that (1) respond to the emotional, psychological, and physical needs of crime victims, (2) assist victims to stabilize their lives after victimization, (3) assist victims to understand and participate in the criminal justice system, or (4) restore a measure of safety and security for the victim.
+According to the 2016 VOCA Program Rules, direct services or services to victims of crime are defined as those efforts that (1) respond to the emotional, psychological, and physical needs of crime victims; (2) assist victims in stabilizing their lives after victimization; (3) assist victims to understand and participate in the criminal justice system; or (4) restore a measure of safety and security for the victim.
 For the purpose of the VOCA crime victim assistance grant program, a victim of crime is a person who has suffered physical, sexual, financial, or emotional harm as a result of the commission of a crime.
 Generally, funding cannot be used for the investigation of crimes or collection of evidence to further the prosecution of crimes.

-States have sole discretion to determine which organizations will receive funds, and in what amounts, as long as the subgrantees requirements meet the of VOCA and the Program Guidelines.
+States have sole discretion to determine which organizations will receive funds, and in what amounts, as long as the subgrantees' program requirements meet VOCA Program Guidelines.
 In addition to organizing and overseeing the distribution of funds, CJCC monitors subgrantees' fiscal and program performance and submits required progress reports to OVC.